hawemily/SynthEthics/README.md

 ## Backend
-run 'npm install' in functions directory to install node dependencies on local machine run 'npm run start' in terminal to test api
+run 'npm install' in functions directory to install node dependencies on local machine

+run 'npm run start' in terminal to test api

 ## Testing
-run flutter test locally to run all tests OR run flutter test test/<file_name_to_test> to test specifc file
+run 'flutter test' locally to run all tests OR

+run 'flutter test' test/<file_name_to_test> to test specifc file

 write all tests under test folder with test files named as <file_being_tested>_test